openbridge/api-datavault/README.md

 `{"foo":"bar", "api_key":"Y20YVVNCESCVNL6S03H3HIPMT7NKTKV6"}`

- If API Key doesn't associated with URL, then the server will throw 403 error.
-One key can authenticate only one URL.
+ If API Key is not associated with URL, then the server will throw 403 error.
+For security purposes each key can authenticate the URL it was provisioned with.
+If you attempt to use a API Key associated with another URL the server will reject the request.
+Also, if the API key has been expired or invalidated the server will not allow further requests for that specific URL.

 <h3>Keep it safe, keep it hidden</h3>